FenrisRobo/inkling50/README.md

 ### Timer & Calendar

-The Timer/Calendar part of Inkling50
+The Timer/Calendar part of Inkling50 constitutes the main time-management portion of the "productivity" aspects of Inkling50 in the sense that

 ### Notepad